Modelling columnarity of pyramidal cells in the human cerebral cortex: Introduction

 \subsection{Outline}

-The remainder of this paper explains how we arrive at the final model given in Section~\ref{s:final} after fitting several other models.
-In Section~\ref{s:prelim} we introduce some basic concepts and definitions needed for the models in the subsequent sections.
-In Section~\ref{s:CSR} we investigate how the nucleolus locations deviate from complete spatial randomness (that is, when $X$ is a homogeneous Poisson process), and in Section~\ref{s:dPLCPP} we also notice a deviation from a fitted degenerate PLCPP model.
-Finally, in Section~\ref{s:gen_dPLCPP} we introduce and fit various generalisations of the degenerate PLCPP model as briefly described in Sections~\ref{s:models}--\ref{s:model_fitting}.
+The remainder of this paper is organised as follows.
+In Section~\ref{s:prelim} we introduce some basic concepts and definitions needed when introducing and fitting the models in the subsequent sections.
+In Section~\ref{s:CSR} we investigate how the nucleolus locations deviate from complete spatial randomness.
+In Section~\ref{s:dPLCPP} we also notice a deviation from a fitted degenerate PLCPP model.
+In Section~\ref{s:gen_dPLCPP} we introduce and fit various generalisations of the degenerate PLCPP model, including the final model briefly described in Sections~\ref{s:model1}--\ref{s:model2}.
+In particular, for estimation of parameters used in models for $X_z$ conditioned on $X_{xy}$ we propose in Section~\ref{s:gen_dPLCPP} a maximum pseudo likelihood procedure, the performance of which is studied in a simulation study reported in Appendix I. Finally, Section~\ref{s:discussion} summaries our findings and discuss directions for future research.